 Solution 6: Check the .htaccess File

 Next common culprit for the WordPress 500 Server Error: a messed-up .htaccess file.
-This little file controls how your server behaves, managing stuff like redirects and permalinks, and one wrong line can tank your entire site.
+This little file controls how your server behaves, managing stuff like WordPress page redirects and permalinks, and one wrong line can tank your entire site.
 A corrupted or misconfigured .htaccess file can confuse the server, stopping it from loading your WordPress site properly and triggering the HTTP 500 error.
 Use an FTP client like FileZilla or your hosting’s file manager to find it in the root directory of your WordPress installation, often in the same folder as wp-content and wp-admin.
-Rename it to something like “.htaccess_old” to disable it temporarily.
+Rename it to something like“.htaccess_old” to disable it temporarily.
 Then, reload your site to see if it works.
-If it does, you’ve nailed the issue-the old .htaccess file was the problem.
+If it does, you have likely identified the .htaccess file as the cause.

 If renaming fixes the WordPress error, it’s time to create a fresh .htaccess file.
 Log into your WordPress dashboard, head to Settings > Permalinks, and hit “Save Changes” without tweaking anything.
 This tells WordPress to generate a new default .htaccess file with the correct rewrite rules to handle URLs.
 If WordPress can’t write the file due to permission issues, create it manually via FTP by adding the default code (available on WordPress.org) to a new .htaccess file.
 Make sure the file permissions are set to 644 so the server can read it.
 After regenerating, clear your browser cache and check if the WordPress 500 Server Error is gone.